tofsjonas/tenancies/README.md

 # README

 This is a simple web application, built as a work test.
+Feel free to check out the [demo](https://tofsjonas.github.io/tenancies/)!

 ## Solution